projg2/python-guide/preface.rst

 At the same time, the available documentation is limited and not always up-to-date.
-Both the `built-in eclass documentation`_ and `Python project wiki page`_ provide bits of documentation but it is mostly in reference form and not very suitable for beginners nor people who do not actively follow the developments within the ecosystem.
+Both the `built-in eclass documentation`_ and `Python project wiki page`_ provide bits of documentation but they are mostly in reference form and not very suitable for beginners nor people who do not actively follow the developments within the ecosystem.
 This results in suboptimal ebuilds, improper dependencies, missing tests.